rnpannu/SpringBootLearning/README.md

 Entry project to Spring Boot implementing a Rest API on a Tomcat Web Server using a PostgreSQL database.
-Packaged in a docker container and deployed to AWS Lightsail

 01 JDBC Template DAO Familiarization